IEEE 802.1aq: Benefits

 SPBM offers emulation of a transparent Ethernet LAN segment.
-It implements VLANs with scoped multicast trees, which means no egress discard of broadcast, unknown-unicast and multicast traffic, a feature common to approaches that use a small number of shared trees, hence the network does not simply degrade with size as the percentage of frames discarded goes up.
+It implements VLANs with scoped multicast trees, which means no egress discard of broadcast, unknown-unicast and multicast traffic, a feature common to approaches that use a small number of shared trees; hence the network does not simply degrade with size as the percentage of frames discarded goes up.

 The carrier-space equivalent of this application is the delivery of Ethernet VPN services to Enterprises over common carrier infrastructure.
 The required attributes are fundamentally the same; complete transparency for customer Ethernet services (both point-to-point and LAN), and complete isolation between one customer's traffic and that of all other customers.

 A further consequence of SPBM's transparency in both data plane and control plane is that it delivers the MEF 6.1 service set.
 It also provides the carrier with the toolkit to support geo-redundant broadband backhaul; in these applications, many DSLAMs or other access equipment must be backhauled to multiple Broadband Remote Access Server (BRAS) sites, with application-determined binding of sessions to a BRAS.
 However, DSLAMs must not be allowed to communicate with each other, because carriers then lose the ability to control peer-to-peer connectivity.
 MEF E-TREE does just this, and further provides an efficient multicast fabric for the distribution of IPTV.

-SPBM offers both an ideal multicast replication model, where packets are replicated only at fork points in the shortest path tree that connects members, and also the less state-intensive head-end replication model where in essence serial unicast packets are sent to all other members along the same shortest path first tree.
-These two models are selected by specifying properties of the service at the edge which affect the transit node decisions on multicast state installation.
+SPBM offers both an ideal multicast replication model, where packets are replicated only at fork points in the shortest path tree that connects members, and also the less state-intensive head-end replication model, where, in essence, serial unicast packets are sent to all other members along the same shortest path first tree.
+These two models are selected by specifying properties of the service at the edge, which affect the transit node decisions on multicast state installation.
 This allows for a trade-off to be made between optimum transit replication points (with their larger state costs) vs. reduced core state (but much more traffic) of the head-end replication model.
-These selections can be different for different members of the same Individual Service ID (I-SID) allowing different trade-offs to be made for different members.
+These selections can be different for different members of the same Individual Service ID (I-SID), allowing different trade-offs to be made for different members.

 Figure 5 below is a quick way to understand what SPBM is doing on the scale of the entire network.
-Figure 5 shows how a 7-member E-LAN is created from the edge membership information and the deterministic distributed calculation of per source, per service trees with transit replication.
-Head-end replication is not shown as it is trivial and simply uses the existing unicast FIBs to forward copies serially to the known other receivers.
+Figure 5 shows how a 7-member E-LAN is created from the edge membership information and the deterministic distributed calculation of per-source, per-service trees with transit replication.
+Head-end replication is not shown as it is trivial and simply uses the existing unicast forwarding information base (FIB) to forward copies serially to the known other receivers.